-Succeeding my MD thesis I followed residency training in radiology, forensic medicine, psychiatry and surgery and later worked as an attending physician in a psychiatric outpatient clinic in Zurich.
+Succeeding my MD thesis, I followed residency training in radiology, forensic medicine, psychiatry and surgery and later worked as an attending physician in a psychiatric outpatient clinic in Zurich.

-Throughout this time I continually pursued research in MRI and experimental X-ray imaging in, collaboration with the University Hospital of Zurich, before joining the Paleopathology and Mummy Studies Group of the IEM in May 2016.
+Throughout this time I continually pursued research in MRI and experimental X-ray imaging in collaboration with the University Hospital of Zurich, before joining the Paleopathology and Mummy Studies Group of the IEM in May 2016.

-- Experimental Imaging techniques and image post processing methods (Terahertz, MRI, X-ray, CT)
+- Experimental Imaging techniques and image post-processing methods (Terahertz, MRI, X-ray, CT)

-- Interdisciplinary visualization approaches (2D, 3D, Expositions)
+- Interdisciplinary visualization approaches (2D, 3D, exposition displays)